leonascimento/react-tween/README.md

 }
 ```

-Now let's animate it with `react-tween`.
-To do this, wrap the original component with a `Tween` that identifies which prop is animated.
+Now let's animate the color prop with `react-tween`.
+To do this, wrap the original component with a `Tween`.

 ```javascript
 function BarChart({ color, ...props }) {